tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

 because **FP is the only/original programming paradigm there exists as per scientific concerns**, and all other paradigms are just cheap workarounds.

+Notice we can go "pure functional" but not "pure imperative" or "pure OO" so the **workarounds** are clearly the alternative non-functional paradigms.

 Another good one I know a lot from experience is that **the more I refactor code to improve it the more domain-specific it gets**, and FP is clearly the natural way to go for DSLs.